phil-taylor-sj/FlowStim/README.md

 ### The Physics

+The tutorial '12 Steps to Navier-Stokes' [Lorena Barber](https://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/) is an excellent source for those unfamiliar with the general principles of Computational Fluid Dynamics.
+It provides a detailed step-by-step outline a basic solver implementation in Python, using the mesh-based Finite-Difference Method.

 ## Governing Equations

 The momentum-conservation (Navier-Stokes) equations are the most critical governing equations in fluid mechanics.
 They relate the Advaction, Diffusion, Pressure and Source terms together.
 Although they cannot be solved directly, there are a wide array of numerical methods for discretising the euqations such that they can be solved iteratively.
 Collectively, these methods form the field fo Computational Fluid Mechanics.